Instagram for political campaigns

 Live Video - Similar to Facebook, you can take live videos.
 What’s cool about this feature is that all of your followers get a notification when you’re broadcasting a video and they can join the viewing party by just opening the app as well as engage in real-time with your content.

-Why do I now need to start using Instagram?
+Why do I need to use Instagram?

 Reach your followers